Connect with us

 Today, 7 October, marks one year since a Hamas-led attack on Israeli territory, during which some 1,200 were killed and 250 hostages were taken to Gaza, according to Israeli figures.
 The attacks by Hamas triggered a war with Israel, in which over 41,000 Palestinians have been killed, including almost 11,300 children, according to the Hamas-run Ministry of Health.

 The chosen date for the walkout sparked varying responses from the student community.
 According to an Instagram post by KCL SJP announcing the walk-out and rally, the date of 7 October was chosen to “mark one year of a genocide”.
 Many Jewish and pro-Israel students, on the other hand, felt the chosen date was an attempt at provocation.
-Miles Isaacs, President of KCL Jewish Society, said, “They know what today is, they know what happened today last year.”
+A spokesperson from KCL Jewish Society, said, “They know what today is, they know what happened today last year.”

 Ilan Fellous, a Physics student at King’s who is also Jewish, joined the pro-Israel demonstration despite not being “particularly close to the cause.”